-The TIP above, however, does not list all the transportation projects that are planned to be constructed in Henry County during the above mentioned period.
+The TIP above, however, does not list all the transportation projects that are planned to be constructed in Hall County during the above mentioned period.
 It is a federally-required planning document that lists only those projects that involve federal and state funds.
 Any project that is 100% locally funded, for example, a sidewalk construction project using Special Purpose Local Option Sales Tax (SPLOST), may not be listed in the TIP.
-For additional planned locally-funded projects, please see our SPLOST Department.
+For additional locally-funded projects, please see our SPLOST Department.

 Major Transportation Projects

 The I-75 Commercial Vehicle Lanes (I-75 CVL) project is part of the Georgia Department of Transportation (GDOT)’s Major Mobility Investment Program (MMIP).
 The I-75 CVL project will add two truck-only lanes along I-75 in the northbound direction between the I-475 and I-75 interchange in Macon and Exit 216 at North McDonough Road/State Route 155 in McDonough.
 The CVLs will be separated from the general purpose (GP) lanes by concrete barriers.

 The I-75 corridor is part of the designated statewide freight network and is one of the most heavily utilized freight corridors, not only in the state, but in the country.
 As the nation’s fourth busiest port, the Port of Savannah continues to expand with the majority of freight movements from the Port occurring along I-75 to the metro Atlanta region and points beyond.
 In addition to the Port of Savannah, I-75 also serves freight movements northbound from the state of Florida, which is Georgia’s top trading partner in terms of total freight tonnage.
 The significant freight volumes along I-75 today will only continue to increase.